cvc-digital/typo3-webauthn/README.md

 ```
 The Extension does not require any further configuration.
 After it is activated, a second login provider can be used to login using a WebAuthn authenticator.

+## Configuration

+You can reach the extension configuration under "settings" in the Install tool of TYPO3.
+The following options are available:

+* `secondFactorLogin`: If `true`, then the user must provide their username, password and WebAuthn authenticator in order to login.
+If the user has not registered any authenticator yet, then they can login without the authenticator as a second factor.
+If `false`, then the user can decide whether to login with their username and password or with their WebAuthn authenticator only.

 ## Usage

 ### Login